gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/natalie-scott.md

   image: /img/natalie-scott-logo-masthead.jpg
 project_intro: >-
-  Natalie Scott, a Canadian business and life coach, was ready to establish her professional brand and to take it online.
-Gel took
-  @theheartinspiredentrepreneur through our brand discovery process to bring clarity to her professional coaching business.
-Through several strategy sessions, we were able to unpack her “why” and helped uncover the brand’s essence.
+  Natalie Scott, a Canadian business and life coach, was ready to establish her professional brand and take it online.
+Gel took @theheartinspiredentrepreneur through our brand discovery process to bring clarity to her professional coaching business.
+Through several strategy sessions, we were able to unpack her “why” and develop the brand.
 project_images_1:
   - image: /img/nat-scott-website-macbook-gold.jpg
   - image: /img/nat-scott-full-width-branding.jpg